 The majority of our sites are registered under the Considerate Constructors Scheme.

 Details of our Health and Safety performance can be viewed in the 'Our Safeguards' section of our Sustainability Report.
+Our Health and Safety Performance and information detailed in the report is independently verified by RPS as part of the Sustainability Report verification process.

 As Members of the Home Builders Federation we adhere to their Health and Safety Charter.

-Sustainability Report 2016Request download
+Sustainability Report 2017Request download